reliancehie/reports-catalog/README.md

 **Measure Description**
 Rate of patient visits to an emergency department.
 **Denominator**
-1,000 member month of the adult members enrolled with the organization.
+Estimated 1,000 member month of the adult members enrolled with the organization.
 The adult members are identified as age 18 or older at the end of the measurement year.
-OHA uses claims with a 36-month rolling look back period, and the members who had two or more visits are identified for inclusion in the denominator.
+OHA uses claims with a 36-month rolling look back period, and the members who had two or more visits are identified for inclusion in the denominator. *Note: estimated enrollment months are calculated from patients' 2018 enrollment rate (member months/measurement months) mutiplied by 36 months.*
 **Numerator**
 Number of emergency department visits when the member is enrolled with the organization.
 Count each visit to an ED that does not result in an inpatient encounter once; count multiple ED visits on the same date of service as one visit.
 Do not include ED visits that result in an inpatient stay.
 See HEDIS® 2017 Technical Specifications for Health Plans (Volume2) and [Value Set workbook](http://ihpsocal.org/wp-content/uploads/2015/12/HEDIS-2017-Volume-2-Technical-Specifications-Final-Update-201610.pdf) for details.
 **Required exclusions for numerator**